gopika-syam/AmazonWebScrapping/README.md

-# AmazonWebScrapping
+# WebScrapping
-This repository contains a web scrapping project on Amazon website to gather important information by search.
+This repository contains a web scrapping projects.